Limit cycle enumeration in random vector fields

 \subsection{Outline of the paper}

-In Section \ref{sec:prelim}, we review some preliminaries: the construction and basic properties of the Kostlan-Shub-Smale ensemble, the notion of a transverse annulus from dynamical systems, the Poincar\'e-Pontryagin-Melnikov integral from perturbation theory of Hamiltonian systems, and the Kac-Rice formula for real zeros of random functions.
-In Section \ref{sec:main} we present the proofs of Theorems \ref{thm:main} and \ref{thm:law}.
+In Section \ref{sec:prelim}, we review some preliminaries: the construction and basic properties of the Kostlan-Shub-Smale ensemble, the notion of a transverse annulus from dynamical systems, the Poincar\'e-Pontryagin-Melnikov integral from perturbation theory of Hamiltonian systems, and the Kac-Rice formula for the average number of real zeros of random functions.
+In Section \ref{sec:main} we present the proofs of Theorems \ref{thm:main} and \ref{thm:law}; the anonymous referee has pointed out that the proof of Theorem \ref{sec:main} can be greatly simplified using results of A. Lerario and M. Stecconi \cite{LerarioStecconi} that provide a high ground point of view; details for this alternative approach are presented in Remark \ref{rmk:PropReferee} after we present our comparatively pedestrian proof in its original form (which we have retained since it is rather elementary and self-contained and has the benefit that the estimates involved could readily be made quantitative).
 In Section \ref{sec:Brudnyi} we present the proofs of Theorems \ref{thm:as} and \ref{thm:addendum}.
 In Section \ref{sec:infinitesimal} we present the proofs of Theorems and \ref{thm:sqrt} and \ref{thm:powerlaw}.
 We conclude with some discussion of future directions and open problems in Section \ref{sec:concl}.